hossainshofiq/Hossain-Shofiq-UGMS/README.md

-# Hossain-Shofiq-University Game Management System
+# University Game Management System

 The University Game Management System is a web-based application designed to streamline the management of indoor games.
 This system allows users to register new students and booking appointment for game.